cowhorse7/startup/notes.md

     // RETURNS: 3

 debounce functions are good for efficiency.
 They will restrict execution of a function to once per /time-slot/.
 The time will reset every time the debounce function is called

+&nbsp = non-breaking space character. will add a space when typed